She came to the U.S. from Mexico 44 years ago. On Tuesday, she voted for the first time.

 Similar concerns about confusion over voter registration deadlines have cropped up elsewhere in the country in recent days, raising fears that these newly naturalized citizens could be deterred from voting even though they are eligible, said Nancy Flores, deputy director of National Partnership for New Americans.

-In 20 states and Washington, D.C., newly naturalized citizens are able to register on Election Day even if the state’s voter registration deadline has passed, Flores said.
+In 20 states and D.C., newly naturalized citizens are able to register on Election Day even if the state’s voter registration deadline has passed, Flores said.
 Wisconsin allows same-day registration for voters on Election Day, regardless of whether they are a new citizen.
-In recent days, immigrant rights organizations have been running educational campaigns on voter registration deadlines for new citizens.
+In recent days, immigrant rights organizations have been running educational campaigns on voter-registration deadlines for new citizens.

 “The stakes are so high, and people know it, and this type of thing is worrisome,” Flores said.
 “It’s a series of obstacles that new citizens are facing at the last moment.”